TL;DR WordPress uses its own pseudo-cron (

 define('DISABLE_WP_CRON', true);

-- Log in to your web hosting control panel (cPanel, Plesk, etc.) and find the Cron Jobs section, typically under the Advanced or System category.
+- Log in to your web hosting control panel (cPanel, Plesk, etc.) and find the Cron Jobs section — typically under Advanced or System.

 wget -q -O - http://yourwebsite.com/wp-cron.php?doing_wp_cron > /dev/null 2>&1

-For more references, please find a detailed guide on how to add and modify WordPress cron jobs.
+For a detailed walkthrough of WordPress cron management, see how to add and modify WordPress cron jobs.

 Conclusion